Det-Kongelige-Bibliotek/kbOpenSeadragon/README.md

 3. scp dist/kbOpenSeadragon.tar.gz myWebServer.com:

+4. ssh to the server

+5. create a subfolder to your webroot for the project (like ~/public_html/kbOpenSeadragon), if you don't have one already.

+6. move the uploaded tar file into that subfolder.

-4. ssh to the server, unpack the tar in a directory under the desired webroot (be aware that there is no parent dir in the tarball)
+7. extract all files and folders from the tar file: tar xvfz kbOpenSeadragon.tar.gz (or whatever the tar file is called) (be aware that there is no parent dir in the tarball)